Vilax/xmipp/README.md

 Welcome to Xmipp.
 Xmipp is a suite of image processing programs, primarily aimed at single-particle 3D electron microscopy.

-## Getting started
+## 1. Getting started
+Xmipp can be installed and used in two general ways:
+* Installation to use Xmipp in Scipion (Recommended installation).
+This installation can be split in two.
+** Installation of Xmipp in Scipion for users (see section 2.1) ** Installation of Xmipp in Scipion for developers (see section 2.2)
+* Standalone installation only Xmipp without Scipion - for advanced developers (see section 4).

+## 2. Installation to use Xmipp in Scipion
-#### Xmipp as a Scipion package (strongly recommended for non-developers)
+*  **2.1.
+Installation of Xmipp in Scipion for users.**

-The recommended way to use/install Xmipp is via [Scipion](https://scipion-em.github.io/docs/docs/scipion-modes/how-to-install.html).
-It can be easily installed using the [Plugin manager](https://scipion-em.github.io/docs/docs/user/plugin-manager.html).
+If you are not a developer this should be the installation to follow.
+As requirement you need to have [Scipion](https://scipion-em.github.io/docs/docs/scipion-modes/how-to-install.html) installed in your computer.
+Once you have Scipion installed, Xmipp can be easily installed using the [Plugin manager](https://scipion-em.github.io/docs/docs/user/plugin-manager.html).

-#### Xmipp as a standalone bundle (for developers)
+*  **2.2.
+Installation of Xmipp in Scipion for developers.**

-Start by cloning the repository from GitHub and go there.
+Start by cloning the repository from GitHub and go there (this action requires git installed in your computer).
 ```
 git clone https://github.com/I2PC/xmipp xmipp-bundle
 cd xmipp-bundle
 ```

-Please, folow one of the two points below depending on your case.
-Also, check the [**Xmipp configuration guide**](https://github.com/I2PC/xmipp/wiki/Xmipp-configuration-(version-20.07)).

-* In case that you want to use/develop Xmipp **under Scipion (recommended)**:

 First download the rest of sources by
   ```
   ./xmipp get_devel_sources [branch]
   ```